 Your Primary Insurance Amount, which is called PIA for short, determines the amount of the Social Security disability benefit you are getting.
 Your initial PIA is based on your earnings before you became disabled.
 There are only two ways that your PIA can increase.

-The most widely known type of increase is a cost-of-living adjustment, called a COLA, which applies to all Social Security beneficiaries and Supplemental Security Income (SSI) recipients.
+The most widely known type of increase is a cost-of-living adjustment, commonly called a COLA.
+COLA’s apply to the benefits of all Social Security beneficiaries and Supplemental Security Income (SSI) recipients.
 Social Security COLA increases take effect the December of the year in which there has been an increase in the Consumer Price Index for Urban Wage Earners and Clerical Workers.
-For example, in 2014 the Index rose 1.7%, so the December 2014 Social Security benefits (paid in January 2015) went up 1.7%.
+For example, in 2014 the Index rose 1.7%, so the December 2014 Social Security benefits, paid in January 2015, went up 1.7%.
 There was no increase in the Consumer Price Index in 2015, therefore, there was no COLA increase in benefits for 2016, but a COLA of 2.8% is being paid in 2019, based on a 2.8% increase in the Index for the year ending with the third quarter of 2018.
 Supplemental Security Income (SSI) COLA increases take effect in the January following the year with the Consumer Price Index increase.

 Recalculation for Later Work Earnings

-Other than these two types of increases, your Social Security benefit amount will remain the same.
-Your benefit amount, however, could increase if it has been less than your PIA due to workers compensation offset and the offset stops, you benefit will increase to its unreduced level.
+Other than those two types of increases, your Social Security PIA will remain the same.
+Your benefit amount, however, could increase if it has been less than your PIA due to workers compensation offset and the offset ends.
+At that time, the benefit would increase to the full PIA

 Supplemental Security Income